-We know of two technologies which underwent a discontinuous jump in improvement equivalent to more than several decades at previous rates.
-These are explosives and superconductors.
-We know of two more cases of smaller discontinuities, and several promising cases to investigate further.
+We have verified three technological trends which underwent a discontinuous jump in improvement equivalent to more than several decades at previous rates.
+These are relative effectiveness of explosives, temperature of superconductivity and building height.
+We have verified two more cases of smaller discontinuities, and know of several likely cases to investigate further.
 These findings follow a short preliminary investigation, and are unlikely to be near exhaustive.

 List of cases